takenobu-hs/haskell-numeric-highlight/README.md

 [haskell-mode][emacs1] for [Emacs][emacs2]
 ------------------------------------------

+#### Fast version
-Lowercase literals are already displayed correctly.
+Lowercase literals are already almost correctly displayed.

 The definition file is `haskell-lexeme.el`.